 1301 Gulfshore Boulevard North

-Ideally located in central Naples, Lowdermilk Park has it all, from natural wonderment to excellent facilities.
+This is my favorite Naples beach as it is ideally located in central Naples, Lowdermilk Park has it all, from natural wonderment to excellent facilities.
 The beach is clean and wide, and if you get there early enough you can bag one of the eight thatched palapas along the sand.

 Another benefit of a dawn awakening is the wildlife watching on offer in the early hours, where you can see dolphins and turtles swimming just offshore in the summer.
 Or, enjoy the peace of the duck pond.

-Facilities include public washrooms, a snack bar, plenty of parking, two playgrounds, volleyball courts, beach wheelchairs, and disabled access, plus a concession stand where you can hire stand-up paddleboards, kayaks, and other equipment.
+Not all Naples beaches have public facilities.
+This Naples Beach has facilities that include public washrooms, a snack bar, plenty of parking, two playgrounds, volleyball courts, beach wheelchairs, and disabled access, plus a concession stand where you can hire stand-up paddleboards, kayaks, and other equipment.

 Arrive early and you could be treated to a free thatched roof umbrella-type structure for the day.
 It is first-come, first-served and the early bird always gets the worm at Lowdermilk Park.